ssk-d/fireflutter/README.md

 `MissingPluginException(No implementation found for method init on channel plugins.flutter.io/google_sign_in)`

 This error happens (at least in our case) when Flutter has google_sign_in package and facebook sign in package.
 If facebook sign in is depending on google_sign_in package, setting for facebok sign in is mandatory to use google_sign_in.
 In short, do the settings for both google sign in and facebook sign in.

+### sign_in_failed

+`PlatformException(sign_in_failed, com.google.android.gms.common.api.ApiException: 12500: , null, null)`

+This error may happens when you didn't input SHA1 key on Android app in Firebase.